Notre Dame College (Staten Island): History

-Notre Dame College served the community as a premier women's college for over 30 years.
+Merger into St. John's University

 During the late 1960s, when it became difficult for small colleges to survive, Terence Cooke, then Cardinal Archbishop of the Archdiocese of New York, asked the Vincentian Fathers of St. John's University, to integrate Notre Dame College, in order that Catholic higher education remain a vibrant presence in the Staten Island community and its environs.

 On January 27, 1971, the New York State Board of Regents approved the consolidation and the Staten Island Campus of St. John's University became a reality.
 Classes began in the fall of 1971, combining the original Notre Dame College with the Brooklyn campus of St. John's, offering undergraduate degrees in liberal arts, business and education.

-Closing

-Due to declining enrollment, St. John's announced that the Staten Island campus is scheduled to close in Spring 2024.